Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: Introduction

 In this paper, we introduce \emph{non-blocking simultaneous multithreading} (\VSMT{}), a new approach to tackle sparsity and increase hardware efficiency.
 Conceptually, \VSMT{} is based on the well-known SMT used to concurrently execute multiple instruction flows on shared resources \cite{yamamoto1994performance, yamamoto1995increasing, tullsen1995simultaneous, eggers1997simultaneous}.
 In the same manner that SMT keeps several hardware threads to increase utilization of hardware resources, we propose maintaining a number of ``DNN threads'' that run in parallel so as to increase utilization of DNN hardware resources.

 Conventional SMT dispatches instructions to an execution unit in an opportunistic manner.
-That is, if instruction dependencies are met and its needed resources are available, it will be executed; otherwise, the instruction will wait in a reservation station. \VSMT{} avoids this online scheduling by ``squeezing'' two (or more) threads together to the shared resource (e.g., execution unit) by temporarily reducing their numerical precision.
+That is, if instruction dependencies are met and its needed resources are available, it will be executed; otherwise, the instruction will wait in a reservation station.
+The \VSMT{} scheme employed in this paper avoids this online scheduling by ``squeezing'' two (or more) threads together to the shared resource (e.g., execution unit) by temporarily reducing their numerical precision.
 By doing so, we (1) leverage DNN tolerance to reduced numerical precision, thereby enabling a non-blocking operation; (2) do not break the systematic operation of DNNs, thereby enabling implementation of SMT in dataflow architectures, which are popular as DNN accelerators; and (3) achieve a speedup that is directly proportional to the number of threads.

-\VSMT{} may be implemented in different DNN accelerator architectures.
-In this paper, we demonstrate 2-threaded and 4-threaded \VSMT{} as an extension to an 8-bit output-stationary (OS) systolic array (SA) for matrix multiplication \cite{kung1979systolic, shomron2019smt, gupta2015deep}, which we named \ARCH{}.
-Compared with the conventional OS-SA, a 2-threaded \ARCH{} achieves a 2$\times$ speedup with 33\% energy reduction and less than 1\% accuracy degradation of state-of-the-art DNNs with a 1.4$\times$ area increase.
+\VSMT{} may be implemented in different DNN accelerator architectures and can support concurrent execution of threads that originate from different models or from within the same model.
+In this paper, we focus on the latter and demonstrate 2-threaded and 4-threaded \VSMT{} as an extension to an 8-bit output-stationary (OS) systolic array (SA) for matrix multiplication \cite{kung1979systolic, shomron2019smt, gupta2015deep}, which we named \ARCH{}.
+Compared with the conventional OS-SA, a 2-threaded \ARCH{} achieves a 2$\times$ speedup with 33\% energy reduction and less than 1\% accuracy degradation of state-of-the-art CNNs with a 1.4$\times$ area increase.
 As for 4-threads, we observe that some layers contribute more errors to inference than others when executed with \VSMT{}.
 Therefore, we trade speedup for accuracy by decreasing the number of running threads in selective layers.
 Given a 1\% accuracy degradation cap, a 4-threaded \ARCH{} delivers, for example, 3.4$\times$ speedup with 37\% energy reduction and 2.5$\times$ area increase with 40\%-pruned ResNet-18, compared with the conventional OS-SA.